 This is why Medea is not a feminist revenge fantasy.
 Medea is not merely punishing Jason for abandonment; she is attempting, horrifically, to restore balance.
 She is driven by an imperative long encoded in Greek myth: structure endures even when human bonds fail.
 Even Zeus is subject to necessity.
 Medea is produced in 431 BCE, the year the Peloponnesian War begins.
 Euripides’ choice of subject is deliberate.
 Medea represents ancient power and foreign intelligence; an unassimilable force Athens attempts, and fails, to contain.
 She stands as the embodiment of raw capacity untamed by the polis.

 The most powerful sequence must be acknowledged in Oedipus Tyrannus.
-Long before Freud reduced it to sexual melodrama, Sophocles’ use of the myth dramatized the danger of concentrated power and the catastrophic failure of leadership.
-Oedipus is a relentless investigator, an ancient Sherlock Holmes pursuing the source of contagion.
-From where has this plague come?
-The timing would have been unmistakable.
-Athens itself was suffering under Apollo’s hand, and Pericles was among the dead.
+Long before Freud reduced it to sexual melodrama, Sophocles dramatized the danger of concentrated power and the catastrophic failure of leadership.
+Oedipus is a relentless investigator pursuing the source of contagion with the certainty of a man who has never been wrong.
+The timing for an Athenian audience would have been unmistakable: the city itself was suffering under plague, and Pericles was among the dead.
 When Oedipus discovers that he himself is the cause, he blinds himself.
-He has crossed a limen that cannot be uncrossed.
-He has killed his father and married his mother.
-His ignorance does not erase consequence.
-Some boundaries, once violated, permanently reorder the world.
-Athens had watched its best men fail spectacularly.
-Sophocles pulls no punches.

 But how does it end?